 Strawinsky and the Mysterious House is a half-hour animated CGI movie made in 2013 made by Hope Animation.
 It is specifically based on a German audiobook.
-Scott Cawthon worked on the animation, and is indeed credited.

 The titular Strawinsky the mole is one of four animal friends living in an unspecified fantasy realm.
 One day they come across a mysterious house, inhabited by strange residents such as a Scottish troll, a cello, and an elf who turned into a fat abomination by reading books.
 Ultimately, they have been lead astray from Elohim by the nefarious Rat King, which soon also mind controls Strawinsky's friends by making them read books.
 It's up to him and the Scarlet Queen to dissolve the books and save everyone.